Gauges Went Blank’ Before 787’s Sudden Loss Of Altitude

 Key Takeaways:

-• A LATAM Airlines 787-9 experienced a sudden loss of altitude mid-flight, with a passenger reporting the captain stated the "gauges went blank" and control was briefly lost before systems resumed.
+• A LATAM Airlines 787-9 experienced a sudden loss of altitude, with a passenger reporting the captain stated "gauges went blank" and he briefly lost control before systems resumed.

-• The incident occurred an hour before landing in Auckland on a flight from Sydney, leading to the cancellation and rescheduling of the onward journey to Santiago.
+• The flight, en route from Sydney to Auckland, led to the cancellation and rescheduling of the connecting flight to Santiago.

 See a mistake?
 Contact us.